-- 132. The impugned strip searches were invasions of the plaintiff's, and the class members', privacy. - 133.
-As particularized herein, the invasions of the class members' most intimate private affairs, their very own naked bodies, were of the severest kind, took place in humiliating conditions, and were without any lawful excuse or justification. - 134.
-Ontario's agents intentionally and recklessly invaded the plaintiff's, and the class members', privacy.
-Each and every strip search is intentional and routine; suspicionless strip searches are, at a minimum, reckless. - 135.
-Strip searches are inherently degrading, humiliating, and anxiety provoking.
+132.160.
+The impugned strip searches were invasions of the plaintiff-s', and the class members', privacy.

+133.161.
+As particularized herein, the invasions of the class members' most intimate private affairs, their very own naked bodies, were of the severest kind, took place in humiliating conditions, and were without any lawful excuse or justification.

+134.162.
+Ontario's agents intentionally and recklessly invaded the plaintiffs, and the class members', privacy.
+Each and every strip search is intentional and routine; suspicionless strip searches are, at a minimum, reckless.

+163. Strip searches are inherently degrading, humiliating, and anxiety provoking.
 They are among the most severe exercises of state power and a reasonable person would regard the invasion of privacy inherent in the impugned searches as highly offensive, distressing, and humiliating.

+135.164.
+The plaintiffs do not make any allegation of bad faith as against Ontario in relation to the tort of intrusion upon seclusion, or otherwise.